 After the time-lapse is complete, use the microscope software to save all captured images as a single video [1].
 Adjust visual quality to enhance the clarity of cell features for manual quantification [2].

 SCREEN: To be provided by authors: Select Export > Save as video in the microscope software.
+The screenshot provided shows the pre-adjusted image as well as the save menu for the following screenshot showing

 SCREEN: To be provided by authors: Adjust brightness, contrast, and channel settings to improve image quality.